lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 Developers can locally compile eKuiper and the plugin for debugging, which steps are as follows:
 1. Download eKuiper source code: `git clone https://github.com/lf-edge/ekuiper.git`
 2. Compile eKuiper: run `make` under the eKuiper directory
-3. Compile the plugin:
+3. eKuiper main path set: set environment variable `eKuiperPath` by the download directory of step 1, eg `export eKuiperPath=/go/ekuiper`
+4. Build env set up: in order to compile the plugin in the same environment with ekuiper, user need do some special steps to set up the build environment.
+However if user are using the extensions folder in the eKuiper project to hold the plugin, he needn't do these thing
-    1. Run `go mod edit -replace github.com/lf-edge/ekuiper=$eKuiperPath` under the plugin project, make the eKuiper dependence point to the local eKuiper, and then please replace the download directory of step 1 by $eKuiperPath, the same below.
+   1. Run `go mod edit -replace github.com/lf-edge/ekuiper=$eKuiperPath` under the plugin project, make the eKuiper dependence point to the local eKuiper, here the `$eKuiperPath` will be replaced by the download directory of step 1, the same below.
+      Here is an example after this step
+      ```
+      module samplePlugin

+      go 1.16

+      require (
+        github.com/lf-edge/ekuiper v0.0.0-20200323140757-60d00241372b
+        github.com/go-sql-driver/mysql v1.5.0
+      )
+      replace github.com/lf-edge/ekuiper => /go/ekuiper # replace ekuiper with local ekuiper module

+      ```
    2. Because the Golang plugin system has a very strict limitation of the dependency paths, it is more safe to build the plugin from the eKuiper main project.
 In the eKuiper project, add a new *mod* file with a name like *sample.mod* to point to your plugin project.
+      Here is an example if your plugin project in the same folder with eKuiper project
       ```
       module github.com/lf-edge/ekuiper
       go 1.16
       require samplePlugin v0.0.0
-      replace samplePlugin => ../samplePlugin
+      replace samplePlugin => ../samplePlugin   # replace samplePlugin with local samplePlugin module
       ```
+   3. After these steps, the plugin and eKuiper project will look like this
+      ```
+      ekuiper
+        sample.mod         //new added sample.mod file in step2
+        go.mod             //existing ekuiper default mod file
+        extensions.mod     //existing extensions mod file for plugins
+      samplePlugin
+        go.mod             //new plugin project default mod file
+      ```
+ 4. compile eKuiper and plugin inside the eKuiper project
+       ```shell
+         # compile the eKuiper
+       go build -trimpath -o $eKuiperPath/_build/$build/bin/kuiperd cmd/kuiperd/main.go

-   3. In eKuiper path, compile the plugin so with the newly added mod file
+         # compile the plugin that using the extensions folder within eKuiper project
-       ```go
+       go build -trimpath -modfile extensions.mod --buildmode=plugin -o $eKuiperPath/_build/$build/plugins/sinks/Mysql@v1.0.0.so extensions/sinks/mysql/mysql.go

+         # compile the plugin that using self-managed project within eKuiper project
        go build -trimpath -modfile sample.mod --buildmode=plugin -o $eKuiperPath/_build/$build/plugins/sinks/Mysql@v1.0.0.so ../samplePlugin/sinks/mysql.go
        ```